Building Academic Skills in Context: Testing the Value of Enhanced Math Learning in CTE

 .

 An experimental study tested a model for enhancing mathematics instruction in five high school career and technical education (CTE) programs (agriculture, auto technology, business/ marketing, health, and information technology).
 The model consisted of a pedagogy and intense teacher professional development.
-Volunteer CTE teachers were randomly assigned to an experimental (= 57) or control (= 74) group.
+Volunteer CTE teachers were randomly assigned to an experimental (n = 57) or control (n = 74) group.
 The experimental teachers worked with math teachers in communities of practice to develop CTE instructional activities that integrated more mathematics into the occupational curriculum.
 After 1 year of the math-enhanced CTE lessons averaging 10% of class time, students in the experimental classrooms performed significantly better on 2 tests of math ability–the TerraNova and ACCUPLACER®–without any negative impact on measures of occupational/technical knowledge.

 This resource is of value to the field of adult education and numeracy because it could serve as a model of creating a collaborating model between mathematicians, math educators, and adult basic educators.
 In this study, they discussed the implementation of cohort groups that allowed the Career and Technical Education Instructors to work with mathematicians.
 This allowed the instructors to be more confident in their understanding of applied mathematics and therefore could relate the lessons back to the traditional CTE curriculum.